 On 10 November 2020, Deutsche Bank was named in an action issued in the UK High Court of Justice (Commercial Court) brought by The ECU Group PLC.
-The proceedings are at the pleadings stage and Deutsche Bank is in the process of preparing its defense.
+The proceedings have now settled on confidential terms.

 On 11 November 2020, Deutsche Bank was named in an action issued in the UK High Court of Justice (Commercial Court) brought by many of the same plaintiffs who brought Allianz, et al. v.
 Bank of America Corporation, et al. referred to above.
-The claim has not been particularized, but it is believed to be based upon factual allegations similar to those made in Allianz, et al. v.
-Bank of America Corporation, et al. The proceedings are at the pleadings stage and Deutsche Bank is in the process of preparing its defense.
+The claim is based upon factual allegations similar to those made in Allianz, et al. v.
+Bank of America Corporation, et al. The proceedings are at the pleadings stage.